D-Pagey/mentee_cli/README.md

 - [ ] does this work if you run the cli from different working directories? when installing in prod, is this gna create multiple dbs?
 - [ ] post on reddit learnrust subreddit for code review and find a discord for learning rust
 - [ ] run strict formatter, clippy?
+- [ ] ensure help for each command and subcommand